 The road projects of the 1930s helped to ensure the company’s continued success into the 1940s.
 While still supplying products nationally, the company began to reduce the number of its facilities in 1945/1946, including closing the plant in Winnipeg.
 Further, changes were coming in the second half of the 20th century.

-Therefore, it was no surprise, considering the focus on Armco products, that the company would eventually change its name.
+It was no surprise, considering the focus on Armco products, that the company would eventually change its name.
 The company formally was renamed Armco Canada Ltd. in 1969.
-The products remained the same.
-The staff expanded but the headquarters remained in Guelph at George Street, although other plants were established at Campbell Road and Dawson Avenue.
+The products stayed the same.
+The staff expanded, but the headquarters remained in Guelph at George Street – although other plants were established at Campbell Road and Dawson Avenue.

 It was under the Armco name that the company had its first strikes in Guelph.
 These occurred in April 1973 and May 1976.
-In the 1973 strike, United Steel Workers Local 4053 were asking for an increase of the basic wage.
+In the 1973 strike, United Steel Workers of America (USWA) Local 4053 was asking for an increase in the basic wage.
 Other concerns were vacations, improved life insurance, weekly indemnity and a dental medical plan.
 The workers went out on April 2 and went back on the 23 after an agreement was reached.

 The 1976 strike lasted from May 10 until July 5.
-135 members of USWA Local 4054 walked off the job Sunday night after negotiations for a contract, which had ended in February, had broken down.
+One hundred and thirty-five members of USWA Local 4053 walked off the job Sunday night after negotiations for a contract, which had ended in February, had broken down.
 A sticking point was the length of the contract.
 The union wanted a one-year contract; Armco was asking for three.
 The strike ended by mutual agreement.

-A later merger with Westeel Rosco resulted in the creation of Armco-Westeel in 1983.
-However, this was of short duration as the company became Armtec Inc in 1987.
+The 1980s were marked by changes.
+A merger with Westeel Rosco resulted in the creation of Armco-Westeel in 1983.
+However, this was of short duration as the company became Armtec Inc. in 1987.
 Armtec was, in turn, devoured by Jannock Steel Fabricating Company in 1988.
 Eleven years later, the company had 20 sales’ offices and offered employment to 250 people in 12 plants.

 This was not the end of changes for the company.
-In 2018, Armtec’s Steel and Plastic Drainage Divisions was taken over by WGI Westman Group Inc. It has kept the Armtec name.
-Together with Canada Culvert acquired in 2007), it formed Armtec Inc. The company currently boasts 77 locations across Canada and the United States providing employment for 2,200 workers.
-The Guelph division continues to operate out of their George Street location.
+In 2018, Armtec’s Steel and Plastic Drainage Division was taken over by WGI Westman Group Inc. It has kept the Armtec name.
+Together with Canada Culvert acquired in 2007), it formed Armtec Inc. The company currently boasts 77 locations across Canada and the United States employing 2,200 workers.
+The Guelph division continues to operate out of its George Street location.